melching/poe-chaosrecipe-helper/README.md

 # poe-chaosrecipe-helper
 Modify filter automatically in regards to items in tab.

+build with pyinstaller --onefile abc.py